 The medical virologists include two consultant virologists and one part-time consultant and a specialty trainee, who work closely with a large lab team.
 This larger team consists of a Principal Clinical Scientist, Clinical Scientist, team of Biomedical Scientists and Scientific Assistant Technical Officers, supported by a Health & Safety Manager, a Quality Manager and Administrative & Clerical team.
 They in turn report eventually to the Service Delivery Manager and General Manager.
 Together, the team manages a workload of about 345,000 tests per annum, of increasing complexity and requiring sophisticated laboratory processing and interpretation.
 The routine diagnostic work includes general serology, hepatitis and retrovirus serology, and an extensive repertoire of molecular based tests which include both qualitative and quantitative assays as well as antiretroviral resistance testing using automated sequence analysis, employing a range of different platforms and technologies underpinned by our Service Development research.
 General microbiology serological tests which are sent to the combined department are carried out in virology.
+In addition, all Chlamydia trachomatis and N gonorrhoea tests are carried out by APTIMA (TMA) technology on genital swab / urine samples.
 Virology receives specimens from an increasing number of external microbiology laboratories for investigation.
 The department also processes >500 dried blood spot cards per week for HIV, HBsAg, HB core total antibody, HCV antibody and HCV RNA.

-The current capacity of the laboratory is to process 3000 combined throat and nose swabs for SARS-CoV-2 RNA as routine.
+The current capacity of the laboratory is to process 3000 combined nose and throat swabs for SARS-CoV-2 RNA as routine.